rptcloud/azure_terraform/terraform_fundmentals/16-import.md

 - Create a Resource Group
 - Get the Resource Group ID
 - Build a Azure Resource Group in HCL
-- Run an `import` to import Azure infrastructure into Terraform State
+- Add an import block to the configuration
-- Run a `plan` and `apply` to upodate Azure infrastructure
+- Run a `plan` and `apply` to update Azure infrastructure
 - Run a `destroy` to remove Azure infrastructure

 ### Create the Resource Group